 Harvard Law School’s street address is 1563 Massachusetts Avenue, Cambridge, MA 02138.

-For those who can’t attend in person and are interested in watching the livestream, information will be posted on the Harvard Food Law Society’s website.
+For those who can’t attend in person, the video will also be archived on the Harvard Food Law Society YouTube page.